afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/02-sprint2-openvpn-backup-auber-failover-automation.md

 **Server Paris**
 Complete disappearance of dynamic routes linked to the main tunnel (`10.9.1.0/24`).
 - The `10.9.1.0/24` network and the subnet `172.20.10.0/28` via the Paris VPN tunnel have disappeared.
-- The static routes to the Tokyo subnet (that has been statically injected initially) remain in place :
+- The static routes to the Tokyo/NY private LAN (statically injected initially) remain in place :
     - `172.20.10.0/28 via 192.168.100.210`
-    - `10.0.0.0/28 via 192.168.100.210`
+    - `10.9.1.0/28 via 192.168.100.210`

 [Routing Table Paris Before failover](../assets/verifs/sprint2/routing-table-paris-before-failover.png) [Routing Table Paris After failover](../assets/verifs/sprint2/routing-table-paris-after-failover.png)

 **VPN Clients**

  The default gateway for the `10.9.1.X` tunnel has been replaced by the IP address of the `10.9.2.X` failover interface.
-Clients switch to Auber (10.9.2.1) via port remote 1195.
+Clients switch to Auber (`10.9.2.1`) via port remote `1195`.
 - Before : `192.168.100.0/24 via 10.9.1.1` | `192.168.1.0/24 via 10.9.1.1`
 - After : `192.168.100.0/24 via 10.9.2.1` | `192.168.1.0/24 via 10.9.2.1`